Sustainability

 “I believe that as flying time reduced, and emissions dropped during Covid-19 lock downs, organisations realised the possibilities of sustainable travel, and stakeholders became more motivated to take action.
 This shift of focus to bigger picture issues is a pivotal moment – not just for businesses to run better and be more profitable, but for more sustainable business practices to take root.”

-Technology is key to overcoming implementation challenges
+Why is technology key to overcoming implementation challenges?

 • Increase operational efficiency (70%)